algolia/openvpn-auth-okta/README.md

 #### Manually installing the Golang binary

-To manually install the binary, copy the `okta-auth-validator` to your system bin dir; the `okta\_pinset.cfg`, and `okta\_openvpn.ini` files to the location where your OpenVPN plugin scripts are stored.
+To manually install the binary, copy the `okta-auth-validator` to your system bin dir; the `pinset.cfg`, and `api.ini` files to the location where your OpenVPN plugin scripts are stored.

 ## Make sure that OpenVPN has a tempory directory